 There are many aspects of game art that we need to carefully hone as artists.
 In order to breathe unity in our designs and provide a pleasant user experience, we have to:

 - Establish strong compositions or layouts to effectively guide the players’ eyes.

 - Come up with appealing color palettes and shapes for our assets.

 - Ensure that our choices work, thanks to user feedback, analytics and the A/B testing method.

 How can we do all of that?
-In this article, I want to share with you some trails to improve your game’s visuals.
-The techniques exposed below are also useful to better understand your artist’s job and to communicate efficiently with them.3 essential (and simple!) ways to improve your game's graphics ?? #gamedev Click To Tweet
+In this article, I want to share with you some tips to improve your game’s visuals.
+The techniques explained below are also useful to better understand your artist’s job and to communicate efficiently with them.3 essential (and simple!) ways to improve your game's graphics ?? #gamedev Click To Tweet

 1. Focus on strong compositions

 The power of any piece of art boils down to a strong understanding of the visual language of design.
 On one end, it is composed of the visual elements, a form of vocabulary.
 They encompass colors, shapes, shading… On the other end, we have the principles of design, which are similar to grammar rules.
 They give us flexible tools to assemble our elements into strong compositions.

 Clear compositions boil down to a correct use of the principles of design.
 There are more or less 6: Scale and Proportion, Repetition and Contrast, Balance, Emphasis, Hierarchy and Harmony or Unity.
 It is interesting to understand them all.
 Each principle offers you powerful lenses to analyze your creations bit by bit, and improve them.
 CtrlPaint covers each of them in greater details in a 7 part video series.

 Laying out layouts